nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `InputHistory` class will communicate with the class `CommandBox` to display the requested commands.

-The following activity diagrams gives an overview of how `InputHistory` works when the User presses the up and down arrow keys to navigate through their input history:
+The following activity diagrams gives an overview of how `InputHistory` works when the user presses the up and down arrow keys to navigate through their input history:

 ![Activity Diagram for Up_Arrow](images/InputHistoryUpArrowActivityDiagram.png)
 ![Activity Diagram for Down_Arrow](images/InputHistoryDownArrowActivityDiagram.png)